glycerine/uart/README.md

 of readers when there is no writing.
 Readers will block until the writer is done, and thus they see a fully consistent view of the tree.
-The RWMutex approach was the fastest and easiest to reason about in our applications without overly complicating the code base.
-The SkipLocking flag can be set to omit all locking if goroutine coordination is provided by other means, or unneeded (in the case of single goroutine only access).
+The SkipLocking flag can be set to omit all locking if goroutine coordination is provided by other means, or unneeded
+(in the case of single goroutine only access).

+Iterators are available.
+Be aware they do no locking of their own, much like the built-in Go map.

 [1] "The Adaptive Radix Tree: ARTful
 Indexing for Main-Memory Databases"